pbentkowski/MHC_Evolution/README.md

 All the files are:

 *  ***InputParameters.json*** - contains run's parametrisation in JSON text format
 *  ***HostsGeneDivers.csv*** - contain basic statistics of the output for host genomes
 *  ***HostGenomesFile.[t].csv*** - contains all the genomes of all the cells for host population in time *t*.
 There can be more then one file like this for different time snapshots.
 *  ***PathoGenomesFile.[t].csv*** - contains all the genomes of all the cells for pathogen population in time *t*.
 There can be more then one file like this for different time snapshots.
 *  ***HostGeneNumbTotal.csv*** - total number of genes in each individual host in each time step (linked to *HostMHCsNumbUniq.csv*, that each column in *HostGeneNumbTotal.csv* is represents the same cells as in *HostMHCsNumbUniq.csv*).
 *  ***HostMHCsNumbUniq.csv*** - number of unique MHC alleles in each individual host in each time step (linked to*HostGeneNumbTotal.csv*, that each column in *HostGeneNumbTotal.csv* is represents the same cells as in *HostMHCsNumbUniq.csv*).
 *  ***NoMutationInPathoList.csv*** - list of conserved antigen sites.
 Each line contains one pathogen species, each number indicates the index of a "no-mutation" site in this species antigen.
 When empty it means there is no mutation restrictions.
 *  ***NumberOfMhcAfterMating.csv*** -number of the unique MHC types in each individual host in each time step after the mating procedure took place.
 *  ***NumberOfMhcBeforeMating.csv*** - number of the unique MHC types in each individual host in each time step before the mating procedure took place.
 *  ***NumberOfMhcInMother.csv*** - number of the unique MHC types in each individual host that is selecting a partner (a.k.a. "mother") in each time step during mating procedure.
 Each individual has a corresponding partner at the same index in the file *NumberOfMhcInFather.csv*.
 *  ***NumberOfMhcInFather.csv*** - number of the unique MHC types in each individual host that has been selected as a mating (a.k.a. "father") in each time step during mating procedure.
 Each individual has a corresponding partner at the same index in the file *NumberOfMhcInMother.csv*.
 *  ***PresentedPathogenNumbers.csv*** - number of presented pathogens by each individual in each time step.

-Visualisation is done using Python 3.6 scripts containing a a lot of calls to Numpy, Matplotlib and other scietific Python libraries.
+Visualisation is done using Python 3.6 scripts containing a a lot of calls to Numpy, Matplotlib and other scientific Python libraries.
 You may wish to consider using the [Python Anaconda](https://www.anaconda.com/download/) for your Pythonic endeavours.
 Visualisation and stats scripts can be found in *PyScripts* directory.

 To load the environment for output analysis run:
 ```shell